olivier-lemelin/awesome-homesteading/readme.md

 ### Blogs & Websites

 - [Morning Chores](https://morningchores.com/) - A blog about homesteading and gardening; updated regularly.
+- [Permies](https://permies.com/forums) - A large forum about Permaculture.
 - [The Survivor's library](http://www.survivorlibrary.com/library-download.html) - A large collection of homesteading and technology books that have entered the public domain.

 ## Agriculture